 Enable SharePoint document management for specific entities

-Store the documents related to entity records in SharePoint and quickly access, share, and manage these documents from model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service, by enabling document management on the specific entities.
+Store the documents related to entity records in SharePoint and quickly access, share, and manage these documents from customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation), by enabling document management on the specific entities.

 If you haven't set up server-based SharePoint integration, you may want to do that before enabling document management for specific entities.
 For more information, see Set up SharePoint integration.

 Make sure you have the System Administrator security role or equivalent permissions in Microsoft Dynamics 365.
 Or verify that you have Read and Write privileges on all record types that are customizable.